-One of the typical signs of superficial venous insufficiency is a brownish-black discoloration of the ankles of the affected person, or pigmentation.
-It differs from many other conditions with similar vein disease symptoms.
-Under high pressure, not only does serum leak into the tissue causing swelling edema, but also red blood cells sometimes escape through overstretched walls of the affected veins.
+One of the typical signs of superficial venous insufficiency is a brownish-black discoloration, otherwise known as pigmentation, of the ankles of the affected person.
+Only venous insufficiency causes this type of pigmentation.
+Under high pressure, not only does water leak into the surrounding tissue causing swelling, or edema, but also red blood cells sometimes escape through overstretched walls of the affected veins.
 They quickly become entrapped and destroyed in the tissues surrounding such veins, releasing hemoglobin, the degradation of which frees up the iron.
 Oxygenated molecules of iron give the skin this typical and characteristic for venous insufficiency, brownish-black pigmentation.

 New York Vein Treatment Center focuses on treating this and other symptoms and complications.
 We helped thousands of patients in the New York area.
-Call or contact us to schedule your consultation.(212) 575-8346 Book Appointment
+Contact us today to schedule your consultation.(212) 575-8346 Book Appointment